German hydrogen train pioneer switches to cheaper battery power

 January 12, 2023

 The French public transport purchasing bureau (CATP) has updated its comparative study of bus drivetrains concerning pollution and costs during a 15-year lifespan.
-The increased energy prices and new hydrogen offers on the market gave the incentive to publish the latest figures unfavorable to hydrogThis content has been archived.
-Log in or Subscribe to a […]
+The increased energy prices and new hydrogen offers on the market gave the incentive to publish the latest figures unfavorable to hydrogen.
+The CATP was founded in 2011 and published its initial […]

 Frontline pulls plug on intended merger with Euronav (update)